Cynthia Nixon—er, Governor Cuomo—gives parolees the right to vote

-New York’s Governor, Andrew Cuomo, plans to restore voting rights to parolees in the state through an executive order.
+New York governor Andrew Cuomo plans to restore voting rights to parolees in the state through an executive order.
 Cuomo made the announcement Wednesday during the annual convention for the National Action Network, the civil rights organization founded by Al Sharpton.

 Today I’m issuing an executive order giving parolees the right to vote.